MarynaShavlak/dev-interview-hub/src/widgets/Page/model/slices/README.md

 };
 ```

-The initial state of the slice is defined using the **'UIScrollSchema'** type.
-It contains a single property **'scroll'**, which is an empty object.
+The initial state of the slice is defined using the `UIScrollSchema` type.
+It contains a single property `scroll`, which is an empty object.
 This object will hold the scroll positions keyed by path.

 ## Slice Definition
 ```typescript